Connection general header controls whether the

 network connection stays open after the current transaction finishes.
-If the value sent is
+If the value sent

-keep-alive, the connection is persistent and not closed, allowing for subsequent requests to the same server to be done.
+keep-alive, the connection is persistent and not closed, allowing for

-Except for the standard hop-by-hop headers (
+All hop-by-hop headers used by the message - including standard hop-by-hop headers (

-Proxy-Authenticate), any hop-by-hop headers used by the message must be listed in the
+Proxy-Authenticate) - must be listed in the

 Connection: keep-alive Connection: close